pushchain/push-chain-examples/tutorials/x402-universal-transaction/README.md

 - **Cross-Chain Routing**: Automatic routing of transactions to optimal chains
 - **Gas Optimization**: Intelligent gas management across networks
 - **State Synchronization**: Consistent state across all supported chains

+## Future Improvements

+- **Signature Based Verification**: Instead of settling payment on Push Chain and then verifying it on X402 server.
+Enable sending transaction directly to X402 server and verify it there.

 ## Use Cases